 How to find the best mattress for side sleepers

 Sleeping on your side puts a lot of pressure on your hips, shoulders, and neck, which in turn puts pressure on your spine.
 That combination can trigger back pain, says Auer.
 A mattress that’s too firm “can cause aches and pains because it doesn’t contour to the widest points in the hips and shoulders.”
-Laying on a too-hard mattress will also cut off circulation to those areas, leading to numbness or tingling.
+Laying on a too-hard mattress will also cut off circulation to those areas, leading to numbness or tingling if you’re a side sleeper.
 The result?
 You wind up tossing and turning as you struggle to find a more comfortable position.

 The best mattress for side sleepers is soft enough to cradle a side sleeper’s hips and shoulders while supporting the spine in a neutral position.